 7.3 We may suspend, restrict or stop your use of Online Banking, the Additional Services or the use of your security details if we reasonably think this is necessary because, for example:

-(c) a device is being used that we do not recognise or seems to have been modified or is being used in an unusual way;
+c) a device is being used that we do not recognise, seems to have been modified or is being used in an unusual way;

-7.5 We may also de-register you or suspend your use of Online Banking or security details if you haven’t used them for a long time or do not use them for 90 days after registering.
-If we do this, you can re-register or ask us to reactivate them at any time.
+7.5 We may de-register you or suspend your use of Online Banking or security details for security reasons if you haven’t used them for a long time or do not use them for 90 days after registering.
+If we do this, you can ask us to reactivate them but you may need to re-register.

 8. How you can end this agreement